About the MDSC

 The MDSC offers a broad array of programs to serve people with Down syndrome and their families throughout the state.
 These include:

 Working hand-in-hand with maternity hospitals, OB/GYN practices, genetic counselors, and many others across the Commonwealth, the MDSC First Call program has launched a comprehensive outreach program to provide medical providers with resources and training on best practices in delivering the diagnosis of Down syndrome to expectant parents.
-(In 2011, MDSC's Family Support Director Sarah Cullen and Board member Dr. Brian Skotko trained more than 300 health care providers, sharing the latest information and resources.)
+Last year, MDSC shared information and resources with over 700 health care professionals throughout Massachusetts.

 On a federal level, the MDSC teams with Down syndrome leaders across the country, reaching consensus on difficult issues and collectively lobbying our leaders on Capitol Hill.
 On the state level, the MDSC works proactively with key policymakers to keep them abreast of and enlist their support for our policy priorities.

 As we have over the past nearly three decades, the MDSC will continue to ensure that all individuals in Massachusetts with Down syndrome are valued, included, and given every opportunity to pursue fulfilling lives.